Tips & Info on the shelf life and storage of perfume

 How long can you store perfume unopened?

 If the conditions under which a perfume is stored are optimal, there is hardly any difference between opened and unopened bottles.
-At least when it comes to the question of how long you can store perfume.
+At least when it comes to the question of how long one can store perfume.

-2. Store perfume in a dark, dry and cool place – preferably between 15°C and 25°C.
+2. Store perfume dark, dry, and cool – ideally between 15°C and 25°C.